 CHEMISTRY I (Offered 10, 11, 12, One year.
 Prerequisites: C or above in Algebra I or recommendation from 9th grade teacher.)
-Have fun learning about the composition and properties of matter, and the changes that matter undergoes!
-Laboratory investigations are an integral part of this course, including favorites such as metal flame tests, supersaturated solutions of rock candy, and observing hydrogen in a balloon combust.
-Includes classifications and structures of matter, atomic theory, periodic table, bonding, chemical formulas and reactions, balanced equations, behavior of gases, physical changes, acids, bases and salts, and energy associated with physical and chemical changes.
+Classifications and structures of matter, atomic theory, periodic table, bonding, chemical formulas and reactions, balanced equations, behavior of gases, physical changes, acids, bases and salts, and energy associated with physical and chemical changes.